aliuosio/mage2.docker/README.md

     cd mage2.docker
     chmod +x bin/*
     bin/install

+> if there is a composer.json found in this directory this will used instead of a fresh install.
+> Database will be imported from .docker/mysql/db_dumps if found

 > with `bin/install config` you can use prompts to configure install (USING the command with config IS BUGGY.
 FEEL FREE TO CONRIBUTE)